Laura Allen

 Early Life and Background

-Laura Allen was born in Portland, Oregon, and grew up on Bainbridge Island, Washington.
-She is the middle child of three sisters and came to acting after an early period focused on social work and community support.
-Allen attended Wellesley College, where she majored in sociology and graduated in 1996.
+Laura Allen was born in Portland, Oregon, and grew up on Bainbridge Island, Washington, as the middle child of three sisters.
+She attended Wellesley College where she majored in sociology and graduated in 1996, a foundation that preceded her early work outside acting.

 Path to Celebrity

-After early guest spots and auditions for daytime roles, she was cast as Laura Kirk-English on All My Children, playing the part from October 2000 to January 2002.
-Following her departure from the soap, Allen broadened her skill set with a ten-week emergency medical technician training course and continued to pursue film and television roles that would expand her profile beyond daytime drama.
+Her casting as Laura Kirk-English on the long-running soap opera All My Children gave Allen a regular television platform from October 2000 to January 2002.
+Following her departure from the show she pursued further training, including a ten-week emergency medical technician course, while continuing to audition for film and television roles that would broaden her profile.

 Laura Allen Career